Detection – Is this an investment scam?

 For additional support or information, contact IDCARE by submitting a Get Help Form or call 1800 595 160 (Aus) or 0800 121 068 (NZ).

 Identity Care Australia & New Zealand Ltd (IDCARE) provides identity and cyber security incident response services (the Services) in accordance with the following disclaimer of service:

-IDCARE is Australia and New Zealand’s national identity and cyber incident community support service.
-We are a not-for-profit charity.
+- IDCARE is Australia and New Zealand’s national identity and cyber incident community support service.
+IDCARE is a not-for-profit and registered Australian charity.